WorstUcdProgrammer/PharmacyInventory/README.md

 Runs the server app in development mode.<br>

+## TODO

+### In Progress

+- [ ] Implementing the Overview page to visualize inventory/logging/summary by charts/graphs
+- [ ] Move backend to other frameworks: .Net Entity Framework

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).